 Brooklyn the County of Kings

-Brooklyn Facts.
-It is the 4th largest city in the U.S. 96.9 sq. miles area.
-Kings County named after King Charles II.
+Brooklyn Facts: It is the 4th largest city in the U.S. with an area comprising 96.9 sq. miles.
+Kings County is named after King Charles II.

 Brooklyn gave birth to the powerfully contemplative poetry of W.H.
 Auden, the raciness of Mae West, the beauty of Rita Hayworth, gangsters Al Capone and Bugsy Seigal, the seminal works of Norman Mailer, Arthur Miller and Joseph Heller, the humor of Henny Youngman, Buddy Hackett, Phil Silvers, Jimmy Durante and others.
 Musical maestros from Brooklyn include George & Ira Gershwin, Tupac Shakur, Carole King, Lena Horne, and Clive Davis.

 Brooklyn natives have traveled far and wide bringing with them a passion and a depth of feeling for interaction with the world around them.
 Brooklynites are sophisticated observers and very able doers.